7 Must-Visit Temples in Tirupati for Pilgrims and Tourists

 Intricate carvings, ancient inscriptions, glorious idols, and mystical environment greet the pilgrims who travel from different corners of the world to the holy city of Tirupati.
 Situated in Andhra Pradesh, this land is the abode of divine temples.
 Dravidian style architecture of multistoried entrance towers and huge complexes fascinates every tourist who comes to pay homage at the sacred shrines.
 Scroll below to discover the seven most popular temples in Tirupati and what marvels you can expect to find in them.

-7 Popular Temples In Tirupati
+7 Popular Temples in Tirupati – A complete List

 Take a look at some of the most respected holy shrines in the city of Tirupati.
 See what makes Tirupati one of the most famous pilgrimage sites in India.
 Find both Hindu and Jain temples in Tirupati in this list.

-• Venkateswara Temple
+- Venkateswara Temple

-• Padmavathi Temple
+- Padmavathi Temple

-• Govindaraja Temple
+- Govindaraja Temple

-• Kapila Theertham
+- Kapila Theertham

-• Kalyana Venkateshwara Temple
+- Kalyana Venkateshwara Temple

-• Kodandarama Temple
+- Kodandarama Temple

-• ISKCON Temple
+- ISKCON Temple

 1. Venkateswara Temple

-Popularly known as Tirupati Temple in India, the Venkateswara Temple in Tirupati dates back to 800 AD and is one of the wealthiest Tirupati temples of the world.
+Popularly known as Tirupati Temple in India, the Venkateswara Temple in Tirupati dates back to 800 AD and is one of the wealthiest Tirupati temples in the world.
 Resting peacefully on the seventh peak of Tirumala Hills, just to the north of the flowing Sri Swami Pushkarini River, this temple is visited by thousands of pilgrims every day.
 This temple was built in commemoration of Lord Venkateswara.
-Believed to be an incarnation of Hindu god Vishnu, Lord Venkateswara took birth on Earth to destroy evil and restore peace and harmony.
+Believed to be an incarnation of the Hindu god Vishnu, Lord Venkateswara took birth on Earth to destroy evil and restore peace and harmony.
 To date, his effigy stands inside the temple complex, and it is said it will remain there during the entire period of quarrel and disharmony, the Kali Yuga.

 A silvery facade greets the eye as one enters the complex.
 Constructed in ancient Dravidian style, the architecture of this temple is composed of intricate carvings all over the walls.
 The temple has another entrance that is painted golden, a complete contrast to the main silver entrance.
 Pilgrims coming from all walks of life pay their homage to Lord Venkateswara by singing hymns and chanting prayers.
-The blessings of God are offered in the form of food known as prasad.
+The blessings of God are offered in the form of food, known as prasad.
 The temple is illuminated with lights and candles on grand festivals and is revered as one of the most magnificently built temples in Tirupati.

-Location: S Mada St, Tirumala, Tirupati, Andhra Pradesh 517504
+Location: S Mada St, Tirumala, Tirupati, Andhra Pradesh

 Timings: 2:30 am – 1:30 am